Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/MAC-Operations_-_Protection_Mechanisms.md

 ## 🙋🛜🚦 Background Concepts: `ACK`

-An ACK (Acknowledgment) frame is a Control Frame used in wireless networks (like 802.11 Wi-Fi) to confirm the successful receipt of a data frame.
+An **ACK (Acknowledgment)** frame is a `Control Frame` used in wireless networks (like 802.11 Wi-Fi) to confirm the **successful receipt** of **unicast**: `data`, `management`, `PS-Poll` and `fragmented` frames.

-- The primary purpose of an ACK frame is to notify the Transmitter that their transmitted data frame has been successfully received by the intended Receiver.
+- **The primary purpose of an ACK frame is to notify the Transmitter that their transmitted data frame has been successfully received by the intended Receiver.
 If the CRC check of the data frame fails because the frame is corrupted or the data frame is not received, the Receiver will not send an ACK.
-If the sender does not receive an ACK, it will retransmit the frame.
+If the sender does not receive an ACK, it will retransmit the frame.**

-The ACK frame only includes the Receiver Address because its sole purpose is to acknowledge the successful reception of a data frame.
-The ACK frame is sent by the device that successfully received the data (e.g., the AP or Bob) and is transmitted directly back to the original sender (e.g., Carl).
-Since the ACK is a response to the data frame, the receiver of the ACK is the same device that sent the original data frame, so only the Receiver Address (the sender) is needed in the ACK frame.

 Data Transmission: When a device (let's call it Device A) wants to send data to another device (Device B), it first transmits the data frame.